 Each person has their own personal way to judge and rate the music they love.
 For me the criteria for rating an LP an "Essential Record" includes two key qualities: first, it's an all killer, no filler album (no temptation to ever skip over any track); and secondly, it is such a quality release that it doesn't age one bit over time (the timeless factor).
-Sometimes said Essential Record gets even better over the years.
-Such is the case with The Pharcyde's remarkable 1992 debut album, Bizarre Ride II (Delicious Vinyl), which sounds even more amazing today than it did when I first heard it 22 full years ago.
+Sometimes an Essential Record gets even better over the years.
+Such is the case with The Pharcyde's remarkable 1992 debut album, Bizarre Ride II (Delicious Vinyl), which sounds even more amazing today than it did when I first heard it 22 years ago.
 I say this after playing the 57 minute record from start to finish twice in a row today, having not listened to it in a few years.
-Damn, that J-Swift produced album is so incredibly good!
+Damn, that J-Swift-produced album is so incredibly good!
 It's packed with soul, passion, and richly varied but cohesive beats and flows - from jazzy to old school to next generation - with varying BPMs.
 But, most notably, the album was totally unlike anything else at the time.

-In late 1992 the SoCal-based Delicious Vinyl record label released Bizarre Ride II within just a few weeks of fellow LA based hip-hop artist Dr. Dre's G-Funk classic, The Chronic.
+In late 1992, the SoCal-based Delicious Vinyl record label released Bizarre Ride II within just a few weeks of fellow LA based hip-hop artist Dr. Dre's G-Funk classic, The Chronic.
 While the two landmark hip-hop releases may have been linked by timeline and geography, they could not have been further apart in sound and style.
-Even Bizarre Ride's wild, fun cartoonish cover art set it apart as a record that did not take itself seriously.
+Even Bizarre Ride's wild, fun, cartoonish cover art set it apart as a record that did not take itself too seriously.
 The album effuses a feeling of nonstop fun all the way through, as proven by the numerous impromptu-sounding hilarious studio bits that were mixed in or left in the final recording, like at the end of "Ya Mama" where they are just riffing off of each other.
 Unique, too, is how many of the "skits" on Bizarre Ride sound like songs, such as the 2:10 long "Quinton's on the Way (Skit)" which is like a Louis Armstrong inspired jazz song that captures the guys having fun in the studio with their different sounding voices and tones perfectly in contrast with each other.